 To confirm what I saw, I started to treat these back and muscle injuries with mobility supplements and homeopathy and I worked closely with chiropractors and physiotherapists.

-It was great to see that most patients recovered quickly.
-Many years have passed now and my regular patients very rarely come back with skin problems.
-The main reason is I pay a lot of attention to their musculoskeletal health, which reflects in healthy skin and the whole body.
+It was great to see that most patients recovered quickly and that they very rarely came back with skin problems.
+The main reason was that I paid a lot of attention to their musculoskeletal health, which reflects in healthy skin and the whole body.

 WHY ARE SKIN CONDITIONS MISDIAGNOSED?

 One should naturally ask why such a large number of dogs are misdiagnosed as allergic.
 In most cases, skin problems are just a reflection of what is going on inside the body and veterinarians have been conditioned to see them a certain way.
 It’s not common knowledge that skin issues are connected to musculoskeletal injuries and this connection has yet to be generally recognized.
 It will still take several years for this to become common knowledge.

 Every year, thousands of vets gather for the International Congress of Small Animal Dermatology.
 Skin is a big problem and also a big business.
 The true causes of many skin problems are not researched because the solutions are mostly drug-free and inexpensive.